Edictum

 edictum.policy_versionstringSHA-256 hash of the active YAML file

-Note the different value formats: governance.action on the tool.execute span uses short forms (allowed, denied, would_deny), while edictum.verdict on the edictum.evaluate span uses the full AuditAction enum values with the call_ prefix (call_allowed, call_denied, call_would_deny).
+Note the different value formats: governance.action on the tool.execute span uses compatibility short forms (allowed, denied, would_deny), while edictum.decision on the edictum.evaluate span uses the full AuditAction enum values with the call_ prefix (call_allowed, call_denied, call_would_deny).

-Denied calls set the edictum.evaluate span status to ERROR with the denial reason.
+Blocked calls set the edictum.evaluate span status to ERROR with the block reason.
 Specifically, spans with call_denied, call_approval_denied, or call_approval_timeout actions get ERROR status.
 All other actions (including call_would_deny in observe mode) get OK status.

 Counters